ZakariaBOUZIT/Yolov3-object-detection/README.md

 Any model has two main components.
 One is the Architecture and the other is weights.
 For yolo3 we have separate files for both.
 So we will import the configuration file that has the architecture and the weights file that contains the weights.

-On the Yolo website we can find different cfg and weight files.
-You try these and see which fits your needs the best.
-In my opinion 320 is the best trade off between speed and accuracy.
+On the Yolo website we can find different cfg and weight files.I think 320 is the best trade off between speed and accuracy.

 we can load our model using the readNetFromDarkNet function.
 We will also set the backend to openCV and the target to CPU.